PhilopaterSh/Ph.Sh_URL/README.md

 `Ph.Sh_URL` is designed to be resilient and prevent data loss between sessions.

 ### Logging and Resuming
 The tool logs its progress by saving the last successfully processed domain to a log file (`Ph.Sh_URL.log`).
-If the script is interrupted, it can be restarted and will automatically resume from the next domain in the list.
+If the script is interrupted, it can be restarted and will automatically resume by re-processing the last successfully completed domain.
+This ensures that no domain is partially scanned if an interruption occurs.
 Once the entire process is complete, the log file is automatically deleted.

 ### Output File Handling
 To ensure a clean and unique final list, the tool follows a specific procedure for writing to the output file (e.g., `endpoints.txt`):